Members of the Fisheries Expert Group (FEG)

 Dr Devin Bartley’s interest and specialty are in the area of genetic resource management in fisheries and aquaculture.
 After retiring from the Food and Agriculture Organization of the United Nations (FAO), he continues to work as a part-time consultant, as a senior research associate for an NGO in Canada (World Fisheries Trust), and as an adjunct professor at Michigan State University (MSU) in the USA.

 His background includes the position of Senior Fishery Resources Officer, where he led the inland fisheries team at FAO, and appointments by the Director General of FAO and the governor of California as head of the aquaculture service and state aquaculture coordinator, respectively.
-With colleagues from MSU, Devin organised and convened a global conference on inland fisheries that resulted in the ‘Rome Declaration: Ten steps to responsible inland fisheries’
+With colleagues from MSU, Devin organised and convened a global conference on inland fisheries that resulted in the ‘Rome Declaration: Ten steps to responsible inland fisheries’.

 Devin is currently on the editorial board of ‘Reviews in Aquaculture‘ and has produced over 100 publications, many in peer-reviewed international journals, on a range of issues relating to fisheries and aquaculture, and for diverse audiences.
 He strongly believes in communicating evidence-based information to policy makers, resource managers and the general public for sustainable and responsible use of aquatic resources.

-Senior Advisers
+Senior Advisors

 The Senior Advisors are former members of FEG that have been asked by the FEG Bureau, and have kindly agreed,